wangrp1997/DexGrasp-Anything/README.md

     ```

 ## 🛠️ Setup
-- 1. Create a new `conda` environemnt and activate it.（My nvcc --version is 11.7）
+- 1. Create a new `conda` environemnt and activate it.（My CUDA version (nvcc --version) is 11.7）

     ```bash
     conda create -n DGA python=3.8